 Industry relevant experience

-Business, and the part it has to play, is shifting at an unprecedented rate - with global challenges, technology revolution, fast innovation and a range of related issues demanding ever greater skills, awareness and agility from today's business leaders.
+Engineering and the part it has to play in shaping the future is shifting at an unprecedented rate - with global challenges, technology revolution, fast innovation and a range of related issues demanding ever greater skills, awareness and agility from today's industry and business leaders.

 Exceptional interdisciplinary experience

-The Masters is taught jointly by the Department of Engineering, Design and Mathematics and the Faculty of Business and Law - giving you exposure to expertise perspectives in both fields.
-You will have the unique opportunity to work in an interdisciplinary environment and additionally work with leading academics and externally-recognised industry speakers.
+The Masters is taught by the Department of Engineering, Design and Mathematics and the Business Business School and provides a unique opportunity to work in an interdisciplinary environment, and additionally work with leading academics and externally-recognised industry speakers.

 The focus is on management within technology and engineering organisations, with a strong emphasis on the modern strategic challenges facing multinationals and SMEs, and the part that technology and engineering businesses have to play in addressing them.